Filter by Destination

 He promised to speak Marius to see if it could be arranged, as it was not one of their scheduled trips.

-The Oryx team will be recommended where ever i can, as i had the most incredible photographic safari ever!
+The ORYX Photo Tours team will be recommended where ever I can, as I had the most incredible photographic safari ever!

 I commend you Marius for your vision and insight, as well as your incredible organisational skills in how you put the entire trip together, all arrangements were well organised and worked like clock work.